UNIVERSITY OF BERGEN

 Tom J. Langbehn

-The three things I nerd out about most are biology, coding, and visualisations.
-I am happiest when they come together.
-I have always been a visual learner—seeing or sketching helps me understand.
-For me, working visually is not just a way to communicate science, it is how I think, analyze, and make sense of it.
+The three things I love to nerd out about most are biology, coding, and visualizations, and I am happiest when they come together.
+I have always been a visual thinker, and sketching helps me make sense of ideas.
+Visualization is not just a communication tool for me, it is how I think, analyze, and understand the world around me.
+And I am not alone.
+Seeing is believing and a picture is worth a thousand words are not just sayings.
+For a visual species like ours, images are the fastest and most effective way to grasp large amounts of complex data.

-I have received multiple awards at major international conferences from hundreds of participants for talks and posters recognised for their scientific merit and effective visualisations.
+I have received multiple awards at major international conferences for talks and posters, selected from hundreds of participants for their scientific merit and effective visualizations.
+I have also been invited to give plenary and keynote talks, including the Early Career Keynote at the ICES Annual Science Conference in 2024.

 Webmaster: Christian Jørgensen.